Multiple workflows allow organizations to setup unique workflows for different jobs. So not all jobs require the same workflow process.

-You have the option to make this the default workflow by selecting "Set as Default":
+You have the option to make this the default workflow by selecting "Set as Default".

 Note: If the workflow is currently set to your Default, you will not be able to set it to draft until you set another workflow stage to the default first.

-Edit Workflow Stage
+Hire Workflow Stage Settings

 You can choose to have an email triggered when a candidate enters this stage.
-Here I will add an email trigger specifically for the Executive Workflow:
+Here I will add an email trigger specifically for the Executive Hire Workflow: